refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 </details>

-After defining the category resource, let's create the category CRUD pages in `src/pages/categories` directory step by step.
+After defining the "category" resource, let's create the category CRUD pages in `src/pages/categories` directory step by step.

 First, let's create a `list.tsx` file in `src/pages/categories` directory with the following code: